A Double-station Access Protocol for Optical Wireless Scattering Communication Networks: Double Station CSMA Protocol with Multiple Backoff Mechanism

-\subsection{Superimposed Frame Detection with symbol boundary misalignment for OWSCN}
+\subsection{Superimposed Frame Detection with Symbol Boundary Misalignment for OWSCN}

-We consider an OWSCN consisting of $N_s$ active stations, where each station has an immediate frame to transmit to a common destination.
-Since different stations' transmissions cannot be perfectly synchronous, the frames can be superimposed with symbol boundary misalignment, where the relative delays are within one symbol duration, as shown in Figure \ref{fig:adhoc_config}.
-The achievable rate and frame detection for the superimposed transmission have been investigated in \cite{wang2018characterization, wang2019multilayer}, which can be adopted as the physical-layer technique to transmit data frames from two different stations in the OWSCN.
+We consider an OWSCN consisting of $N_s$ active stations, where multiple stations can transmit packages to a common destination (only single destination is considered in this work).
+Since different stations' transmissions can be performed in asynchronous patterns and interfere with each other, the frames can be superimposed with symbol boundary misalignment, where the relative delays are within one symbol duration.
+The achievable rate and frame detection for the superimposed transmission have been investigated in \cite{wang2018characterization, Guanchu8845642}, which can be adopted as the physical-layer technique to transmit data frames from two stations considered in this work.
 In this work, we propose a double-station access protocol based on CSMA/CA that can utilize the joint detection of superposed signal from two different stations.

 In the protocol, each station $i$ deploys $J_i$ independent time counters $T_{i,1}, T_{i,2}, \cdots, T_{i,J_i}$ to control the packet transmission.
 For the convenience of specification, we define the following two important terms and other notations in Table \ref{tb:symbol_definition_station}. \begin{itemize} \item[$\bullet$] \textbf{Time counter pair} (TCPair): The two time counters in two stations that can transmit simultaneously with signal superposition at the receiver. \item[$\bullet$] \textbf{Partner time counter} (PTCounter): Within a TCPair, the two time counters are PTCounter of each other. \end{itemize}